Edmund A. Chester: CBS network

 and were supervised by the Department of State and the Office of Inter-American Affairs during the tenure of Nelson Rockefeller.

 Chester presented prominent musicians from both North America and South America for extended appearances on these broadcasts.
 Included among these performing artists were Alfredo Antonini (American (orchestral conductor)); Juan Arvizu (Mexican "Tenor with the Silken Voice"); Nestor Mesta Chaires (Mexican tenor aka "El Gitano De Mexico"); Eva Garza (Mexican songstress); Terig Tucci (Argentine composer/arranger); John Serry, Sr. (American concert accordionist/composer), Elsa Miranda (Puerto Rican vocalist), the Los Panchos Trio, Manuolita Arriola (1946) and members of the CBS Pan American Orchestra.
 By recruiting some of the best entertainment talent from throughout the hemisphere, Chester hoped to present an image of the American people as soulful romantics rather than mere "cogs in the national industrial machine", while also providing accurate and timely news programming.

 As World War II evolved, the shortwave broadcasts which were transmitted over Chester's La Cadena de Las Americas grew in popularity and scope throughout Latin America.
 Initially broadcasts only lasted for seven hours each day.
 By 1945, Chester successfully developed the network to broadcast high quality entertainment and news programming over 114 affiliated radio stations in twenty Latin American nations.

 In 1945, Chester also emerged as a Producer for the CBS broadcast of "Program of the Three Americas" which showcased the music of such noted American composers as: Irving Berlin, Jerome Kern and Richard Rodgers on the La Cadena de Las Americas network.
 The broadcast illustrated Chester's collaboration with Alfredo Antonini (Conductor), Wendell Adams (Director) and Harry Kramer (Commentator).

 In later years, Mr. Chester emerged as the director of news, special events and sports for the CBS Television Network (1948).
 During this period he assumed a central role in coordinating the integration of the vast CBS radio network with the evolving television division.

-In 1949, Chester also collaborated with one of the original Murrow Boys Larry LeSueur, the media advisor Lyman Bryson and Benjamin V. Cohen (United Nations Assistant Secretary General) in yet another imaginative journalistic endeavor for CBS.
-In the course of supervising historic live television coverage of the proceedings of the United Nations General Assembly and the United Nations Security Council from Lake Success, New York on the broadcast series "United Nations in Action" in November 1949, Mr. Chester demonstrated an enduring commitment to the lofty professional standards for excellence in broadcasting which served as the hallmark of the entire CBS network for decades to come.
+In 1949, Chester also collaborated with one of the original Murrow Boys Larry LeSueur, the media advisor Lyman Bryson and Benjamin V. Cohen (United Nations Assistant Secretary General) in another journalistic endeavor for CBS.
+In the course of supervising historic live television coverage of the proceedings of the United Nations General Assembly and the United Nations Security Council from Lake Success, New York on the broadcast series "United Nations in Action" in November 1949, Mr. Chester demonstrated a commitment to the professional standards for excellence in broadcasting which served as the hallmark of the entire CBS network for decades to come.
 The series of broadcasts was honored with the George Foster Peabody Award for Television News in 1949.

 As a new decade began, Chester collaborated once again with leading journalists at CBS Radio including: Edward R. Murrow and Eric Sevareid in a discussion of the major news developments of the year on the broadcast "Challenge of the 50's Years of Crisis" in 1951.